Find Grad Schools

 11 Yearly Graduations

 University of Central Oklahoma is the 6th most popular school in the nation for students seeking a master's degree in other human development, family studies, & related services.
-Roughly 14,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,284 per year, while in-state graduate students, on average, pay $7,626 per year.
+The average in-state tuition for full-time undergraduates is $7,026 per year, while in-state graduate students, on average, pay $7,356 per year.
 During the most recent year for which we have data, 11 people received their master's degree in other human development, family studies, & related services from UCO.
-Of these students, 91% were women and 55% were members of underrepresented racial-ethnic groups.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #7